The radiation field on product cones: Pseudodifferential operators

-Similar to the results from Melrose--Vasy--Wunsch~\cite{MVW}, for our regularization arguments in Section~\ref{sec:prop-sing} we require a slightly larger algebra we call $\Psibinf^{*}(M)$.
+Our regularization arguments in Section~\ref{sec:near-singular-points} rely (in a similar way to those of Melrose--Vasy--Wunsch~\cite{MVW}) on a slightly larger algebra we call $\Psibinf^{*}(M)$.
 It is defined in the same way but with symbols satisfying Kohn--Nirenberg estimates (rather than having complete asymptotic expansions).